vessels-tech/interop-switch/README.md

 # interop-switch

-This project provides the inplementation of /participants and its associated endpoints in PDP API.
+This project provides the implementation of `/participants` and its associated endpoints in PDP API.

 **Methods**: